-The other day we did competitor research for a client of 10 organizations.
+The other day we did competitor research of 10 organizations for a client.
 Guess how many clearly communicated a vision statement?
 How about their mission statement?
 Only one of the 10 organizations had a stated vision statement, only half of the organizations clearly stated their mission.

 A vision statement is idealistic and holds power.
 It pinpoints the WHY and where an organization aims to go in the future and drives a team toward a common goal.
 Mission statements — while still goal-oriented — represent what an organization is accomplishing now, and detail HOW the vision will eventually be accomplished.